DataOps can help you bring together your data, team, tools and processes to become a truly data-driven organization

 Manufacturing happens in pipelines—raw materials flow through various manufacturing workstations to be transformed into finished goods.
 Lean manufacturing ensures minimal waste and greater efficiency without sacrificing product quality.

-So you see, DataOps applies the principles of Agile, DevOps and Lean Manufacturing to your data for better management of your data, your processes
+So you see, DataOps uses the principles of Agile, DevOps and Lean Manufacturing for better management of your data, your processes and your teams.

 Psst!
 Would you like to see how Atlan brings together people, process